Starting and stopping on time is easy. One person with power simply has to decide to care, the rest follows.

 - If you called the meeting, do your %*?@?! job.
 Everyone claims they know about facilitation, but few do it.
 If you called the meeting, it’s your job to 1) get there on time 2) write a bullet list agenda on the wall 3) Manage the conversation so no one hogs the floor and the right people get a voice at the right time 4) make sure side issues get delegated out of the room.
 If you don’t do all 4, any meeting problems are your fault.

 - Meetings start when royalty arrives.
 Watch the behavior of the senior person on a team.
 Most meetings won’t start until they arrive and people know it.
 If the VP is never late, no one else will be either.
 If the VP is always 10 minutes behind, everyone else will follow.
 If you’re a team manager, and meetings always start late, know (and blame) thyself.
-If you need a VP/VIP know where they’ll be before your meeting and escort them yourself.
+If you need a VP/VIP find out what they’re doing before your meeting if you can.

 - Someone must enforce the clock.
 Every meeting should start with someone assigned to watch the clock.
 I don’t know that you need a giant clock like Google is claimed to use, but it’s someones job to say “We’re 20 minutes in”, “we have 15 minutes left”, “we have 5 minutes, so lets wrap up”.
 You’d be amazed how many meetings ramble for half the allotted time on topics not central to the reason for the meeting.
 Three breakpoints are all you need to remind everyone to stay on track.